edurant/edurant.github.io/courses/ee3221/index.md

 ## Canvas

 Beginning in winter, 2020&ndash;2021, this course will live primarily in [Canvas](https://msoe.instructure.com/).
-However, this site contains many reference materials that you may find useful including MATLAB examples and previous homework, quizzes, and exams.
+The syllabus is avilable both [on this site](syllabus.html) and in Canvas.
+This site contains many reference materials that you may find useful including MATLAB examples and previous homework, quizzes, and exams.

-## Textbook

-[Signals and Systems: Theory and Applications](https://ss2.eecs.umich.edu/) by Fawwaz T. Ulaby and Andrew E. Yagle, published 2018, ISBN: 978-1-60785-486-9

-## <a href="outline.pdf">Outline and reading assignments</a>
+## <a href="outline-w1718.pdf">Old (2017-18) outline and reading assignments</a>

 ## Lab (2017&ndash;2018)